Make your study plan

 - Your favorite activities are times of Spanish speaking practice

-- Use a variety of learning tools to gain listening and speaking skills
+- Use a variety of learning resources to practice your skills

 Self Study Spanish